Nikhil120/Kafka/README.md

 If any of the broker consists of partition leader gets down, then one of its replia will be assigned as new leader.
 For Example - In the abouve diagram, if Broker 102 get down, Broker 103 Partition 1 Topic A will be assigned as new leader and then new replicas are created in sync of new leader replica.

+## Producers Acknowledgement

+Producers can choose to receive the following anknowledgement on data writes:
+1. acks = 0 : Producers won't wait for acknowledgement.
+It may lead to data loss.
+2. acks = 1 : Producers will wait for the leader anknowledgement.
+It may lead to limited Data Loss
+3. acks = all : Producers will wait for the leader and all the replica's acknowledgement.
+There is no data loss.

+## Producers Message Key

+Producer may choose to send key with the message.
+A key can be a string, number, etc.
+If key is null, data is send using Round Robin algorithm i.e. Broker101, then Broker102, then Broker103 and so on.
+If key is send then all the messages for that key will always go to the same partition(except for case if number of partition is changed in-between)

+## Comsumers Offset

+Kafka stores the offsets at which the consumer group has been reading.
+A consumer group consists of multiple consumers and each consumer in the group read from exclusive partitions.
+These offets are stored in Kafka topic named __consumer_offsets.
+When a consumer in a group has processed data received from Kafka, it updates the offset value in the Kafka topic.
+It is done so because if a consumer dies, it will be albe to read back from where it left off.

+## Consumers Delivery Semantics

+Comsumer can choose when to commit offsets.
+These are of 3 types:
+1. At Most Once : Offset is commited as soon as the message is received.
+If consumer is unable to process message, then that message cannot be read again and it will loose the message.
+2. At Least Once : Offset is committed when the message is processed by the consumer.
+If consumer is unable to process the message, the message can be read again.
+It might also led to processing of same message twice.
+3. Exactly Once : It is achievable using Kafka Stream API or Apache Spark.